* This page is for Consumers *

 Doctors may suspect hepatic encephalopathy based on symptoms (such as confusion), but blood tests and tests designed to evaluate mental function may be needed.

 Ultrasonography may be used to examine blood flow in the portal vein and nearby blood vessels and to detect fluid in the abdomen.
 Ultrasonography, magnetic resonance imaging (MRI), or computed tomography (CT) can be used to look for and examine collateral vessels.

 Less commonly, a catheter is inserted through an incision in the neck and threaded through blood vessels into the liver to measure pressure in the portal blood vessels.

 Bleeding from esophageal varices is a medical emergency.
 Drugs such as vasopressin or octreotide may be given intravenously to make the bleeding veins contract and thus slow the bleeding.
 Blood transfusions are given to replace lost blood.
 Doctors usually use a flexible viewing tube (endoscope), inserted through the mouth into the esophagus to confirm that the bleeding is from varices.
-Working through the endoscope, doctors can use rubber bands to tie off the veins or inject a solution to seal the veins (called sclerotherapy).
+Working through the endoscope, doctors can use rubber bands to tie off the veins.

 To reduce the risk of bleeding from esophageal varices, doctors may try to reduce pressure in the portal vein.
 One way is to give drugs such as timolol, propranolol, nadolol, or carvedilol.